Tenno Sho (Autumn) Preview, Tips, Runners & Trends

 Tenno Sho (Autumn) Trend Analysis

-❌ The worst performing factor that has failed to produce a single winner is when runners had 0 wins in the past year, when backing these, the trend shows a record of 0-60.
+❌ The worst performing factor that has failed to produce a single winner is when runners had 0 career wins at the track, when backing these, the trend shows a record of 0-75.

 Here are the most recent winning draws, along with the further placings in brackets: